Carmen Salvino: Antics on and off the lanes

 Carmen Salvino is known for his trademark showmanship and colorful behavior on and off the lanes.
 In 2019, he both bowled in and provided live commentary on the PBA Tournament of Champions.

 Later life

-As of 2022, Salvino, along with his wife Virginia, has resided in Schaumburg, IL (USA).
+As of 2022, Salvino, along with his wife Virginia, has resided in Schaumburg, Illinois (USA).
 For the past 20 years he has remained active in various capacities in the PBA.
 In a 2013 interview, Salvino stated he has rolled 105 perfect 300 games and practices up to 20 games a session.
 He credits his in-depth study of physics, good health, and longevity as the primary reasons for his success in the sport.

 Salvino competed in the Go Bowling!
 PBA 60th Anniversary Classic, held Feb.
-13-18, 2018 in Indianapolis.
+13–18, 2018 in Indianapolis.
 This made him the oldest player (age 84) to ever participate in a standard PBA Tour event.
 Though he did not make it out of the qualifying round, Salvino rolled the honorary first ball for the televised finals and got a strike.